 As regards district heating regulations, with Resolution 24/2018/R/tlr, ARERA approved the "Comprehensive text for regulating criteria in defining fees for new connections and procedures for users to exercise the right of withdrawal for the regulatory period 2018-2020" (TUAR), which defines the criteria and procedures for establishing new connections to the network and exercising the right to deactivate supply and disconnect, for the period between 1 January 2018 and 31 December 2020.
+With Resolution 463/2021/R/tlr, ARERA approved the regulation applicable to the period between 1 January 2022 and 31 December 2025.

 With Resolution 661/2018/R/tlr, ARERA furthermore approved the Comprehensive text for regulating the commercial quality of district heating service (RQCT), effective from 1 July 2019 to 31 December 2021.

 Similarly, on other regulated sectors, mandatory general performance standards and other compulsory specific standards were introduced.
 Obligations require the operators to record the various phases along which a commercial quality request is processed and later implemented, as well as requirements calling for periodic reporting to ARERA.
+With Resolution 526/2021/R/tlr, ARERA approved the regulation applicable to the period between 1 January 2022 and 31 December 2025.